The full name for the Feast of Christ the King is “Solemnity of Our Lord Jesus Christ, King of the Universe.” What a name!

 One thing that is striking about it is how strange it sounds to modern ears.
 He’s the “King”?
 And “of the Universe”?

-Here are 6 truths illuminated by the fact that Christ is the King of universe that the world just can’t understand:
+Here are six truths illuminated by the fact that Christ is the King of the Universe the world just can’t understand:

 Notice that Jesus is King of the universe, not simply the Church or all Christians.
 Whether a person worships Jesus or not, or even believes he exists, he is their King.
 Other religions or worldviews that deny this are not simply different but are wrong.

-As Scripture says, Jesus has “the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father.”
-(Philippians 2.9-11)
+As Scripture says, Jesus has “the name that is above every name, that at the name of Jesus, every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father.”
+(Phil.
+2:9-11)